Certora/Documentation/docs/prover/cli/options.md

 **When to use it?**

-When the deepest {term}`split`s are too heavy to solve, but not too high in number, increasing this will lead to smaller, but more {term}`split leaves`, which run at the full SMT timeout (as set by {ref}`--smt_timeout`).
+When the deepest {term}`split`s are too heavy to solve, but not too high in number, increasing this will lead to smaller, but more numerous {term}`split leaves`, which run at the full SMT timeout (as set by {ref}`--smt_timeout`).
 Conversely, if run time is too high because there are too many splits, decreasing this number means that more time is spent on fewer, but bigger split leaves.
+Default for this option is 10 seconds.

 **Example**